jpcurbelo/human-body-reshape-DL-paper/README.md

 Output files are to be stored in `data/output_files` and may consist of silhouette images extracted and the *wavefront.obj* file for the avatar.

+## Data files

+To train and use the models, you will need the dataset files for avatars, silhouettes, and body measurements.
+These files can be downloaded from [Zenodo](https://zenodo.org/records/8309972).
+Make sure to organize the downloaded files following the folder tree presented above.

 ## Generating Avatars from Images

 To try the code, navigate to `src` and run: